 Some examples of the valuable role public relations can play are:

 Prof. Anne Gregory, former Chair of the Global Alliance for Public Relations and Communication Management, says “Communication is complex, fluid and often misunderstood.
-It is a function, but it is also a [central] part of organizations and organizing in a way that other professions are not.
+It is a function but also a [central] part of organizations and organizing in a way that other professions are not.
 It is perfectly possible for organizations to operate without buildings, money or products, but it is not possible for them to exist without communication.”

 Different types of courses will help you get a job in public relations.
 You should choose the best college offering courses in PR.
-The course will help you get the right knowledge and skills for this field.
+The course will help you get the proper knowledge and skills for this field.
 Once you start your course, put more effort into learning the skills.

 Many career opportunities are available in the public relations/communication field.
 Professional communicators are knowledge workers, and Bryan Hancock, a Washington DC McKinsey talent expert, said in a 2022 podcast, “Knowledge workers with skills that are easily portable across employers and geographic locations have power.”